silentorb/marloth-story/books/fairytale/part6.md

 "I'm not going to tell you."

 "Adelle, listen to me!
 My zombie nature is taking over!
-If I don't read Marloth soon, I will kill you.
+If I don't read Marloth soon, I could hurt you.
 I'm trying to get away from you but I don't have that much control anymore!
 If you won't tell me where Marloth is then please get away from me!
-I'm trying to fight it but I can't fight it much longer: I want to kill you!"
+I'm trying to fight it but I can't fight it much longer.
+If much more time passes I will kill you!"

 "I know.
 I want you to.
 And I'm staying right here until you do."